Arozarena homers, McClanahan pitches Rays past White Sox 6-3 - WHIZ News

-Jose Abreu hit his seventh home run and extended his hitting streak to 12 games for the White Sox, who have lost six of seven.
+Jose Abreu hit his seventh home run and extended his hitting streak to 12 games for the White Sox, who have lost four straight and six of seven.

 Colin Poche struck out Luis Robert with the bases loaded in the ninth for his third save.